Three Proofs in Generative Animation

 Generative animation will lose things too.

 The labor of a production is removed, and whether that has an impact of the effort visible on screen remains to be seen.
-Whether a perfect simulation loses the care of craft remains to be seen.
-While in my view the effort of craft transfers laterally.
+At advanced levels, the distinction between a perfect simulation and the actual thing becomes indiscernible.
+The effort of craft transfers laterally.

 The loss of material scarcity creates new responsibility.
-When every branch operated under production constraints that forced invention, the constraints themselves generated aesthetic discoveries.
-AI must find these new aesthetic discoveries via its own limitations.
+Constraints tend to allow for new aesthetic discoveries.
+AI must find these new aesthetic discoveries via its own constraints, except these constraints no longer emerge from scarcity, but post-scarcity.

 These losses accompany the transition as the price of admission to the next stage of the medium.
 Every transition in animation history carried equivalent losses.
 Each time, the new form found its own resistances and produced aesthetic discoveries the old form could never have reached.